Positive Psychology: How Finding Meaning in Work Can Boost Individual and Organisational Performance

 Categories

-Positive psychology is a fairly recent discovery, having only been first recognised in the mid to late 20th century.
-One particular psychologist, Martin Seligman, is recognised as contributing significantly to founding and furthering the field, particularly with one model that he developed, the PERMA model.
+Positive psychology is a fairly recent discovery, having only been first recognised in the mid- to late-20th century.
+One particular psychologist, Martin Seligman, is recognised as contributing significantly to founding and furthering the field, particularly with one model that he developed: the PERMA model.
 The PERMA model, a scientific model of happiness, describes the elements required to lead a purposeful life.

 What is positive psychology?

-According to Seligman, positive psychology leads us to a higher place in life: “Positive psychology takes you through the countryside of pleasure and gratification, up into the high country of strength and virtue, and finally to the peaks of lasting fulfillment, meaning and purpose.”
+According to Seligman, positive psychology leads us to a higher place in life: “Positive psychology takes you through the countryside of pleasure and gratification, up into the high country of strength and virtue, and finally to the peaks of lasting fulfilment, meaning and purpose.”

 The PERMA model